madgicaltechdom/Kubernetes-EKS-Github-Actions/README.md

 ```
 kubectl -n kube-system get configmap aws-auth -o yaml
 ```
-7. Copy the "mapUsers" field from the output of 5th step command and past it in aws-auth-configmap.yaml file same as like shown below:
+7. Copy the "mapUsers" field from the output of 5th step command and past it in aws-auth-configmap.yaml file same as shown below:

 ![image](https://github.com/Shubhammadgical/Kubernetes-EKS-Github-Actions/assets/101810595/04cef667-b75b-41f4-a530-5ccbeaf599e4)